rvxx007/req-res-Handlers/README.md

 ```

 ### **SendStatusCodeHandler Function**
-when we use NormalHandler function to send response then it sends standard json response.
+- When we want to send a standard json response with statusCode in json, that time we use SendStatusCodeHandler function to handle a response.
-which contain this kind of json structure with statusCode.
+- which contain this kind of json structure with statusCode.

 ```json
 {